AidanNG/list_app/README.md

 list_app

-Once everything is runnning, you can use the text boxes to start adding things to the task list.
+Once everything is running, you can use the text boxes to start adding things to the task list.

 Inputs:
 -task name